-Note: This Group Policy setting is provided by the Group Policy template "AVSValidationGP.admx/adml" that is included with the Microsoft Windows 10 RTM/Release 1507 Administrative Templates (or newer).
+Note: This Group Policy path may not exist by default.
+It is provided by the Group Policy template AVSValidationGP.admx/adml that is included with the Microsoft Windows 10 RTM (Release 1507) Administrative Templates (or newer).

 The computer is prevented from sending data to Microsoft regarding its KMS client activation state.